5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 8       |                          | Audio Input (Stereo Amp-In)
 9       | Capture Volume           | Audio Input (Stereo Amp-In)

+TBC…

 ## V. Modifying an existing `PinConfig`
-In case you already have a working Layout-ID for your system which you just want to modify in order to add Inputs or Outputs to it that are missing from the current Layout-ID, you don't need to build the `PinConfig` from scratch again.
+In case you already have a working Layout-ID for your system which you just want to modify in order to add Inputs or Outputs to, you don't need to build the `PinConfig` from scratch again.
 You only have to modify the existing `PinConfig` data, add the path of new source to the PathMap inside the corresponding Platform.xml. and re-compile the AppleALC kext.

 Since I am using a docking station with a Line-out jack, I want audio to come out of it when I plug my external speakers which is currently not working.
 The Layout-ID I am currently using (ID 18 for ALC269) was created for the Lenovo X230 which is very similar to the T530 in terms of features.
 It uses the same Codec revision and orks fine besides the missing support for the Line-out of the dock.